-In general, embolization is an option for women whose uterine fibroids are causing heavy bleeding or pain or whose fibroids press on the bladder or rectum, but it is not for you if you plan on becoming pregnant.
+In general, embolization is an option for women whose uterine fibroids are causing heavy bleeding or pain or whose fibroids press on the bladder or rectum.
+Still, it is not for you if you plan on becoming pregnant.

-Studies are now under way to evaluate whether it is safe or not to have this procedure and to become pregnant, it is believed that it weakens the walls of the uterus, she says, putting it at risk of complications during pregnancy.
+Studies are now underway to evaluate whether it is safe or not to have this procedure and become pregnant; it is believed that it weakens the uterus walls, she says, putting it at risk of complications during pregnancy.

 Endometrial ablation is a type of minor surgery that not only destroys a fibroid but destroys the entire lining of the uterus (called the endometrium).
-It is usually an abundant hemorrhage, but it only works in some uterine fibroids.
+It is usually abundant bleeding, but it only works in some uterine fibroids.

-Endometrial ablation does not treat all fibroids, only those that are toward the inner portion of the uterus.
-Endometrial ablation is usually done on an outpatient basis, even in your doctor’s office.
+Endometrial ablation does not treat all fibroids, only those toward the inner portion of the uterus.
+Endometrial ablation is usually done in outpatient, even in your doctor’s office.

 An instrument is inserted through the vagina and into the uterus, where it uses heat, electrical currents, or microwave energy to destroy fibroids and uterine tissue.
 It is unlikely that women can get pregnant after endometrial ablation.

-Unlike endometrial ablation, myomectomy is an option for women who still want to become pregnant and can be used to care for intracavitary fibroids or those that enter the uterine cavity.
+Unlike endometrial ablation, a myomectomy is an option for women who still want to become pregnant.
+It can be used to care for intracavitary fibroids or those that enter the uterine cavity.

 Some involve inserting an instrument through the vagina and the cervix into the uterus to destroy or eliminate the fibroids.
 Others involve making small incisions in the uterine and abdominal walls to do the job.

 The procedures are minimally invasive and are considered permanent.
-Fibroids do not grow back, however, in some cases, it is not the end of fibroids completely.
-Theoretically, there could be very small ones that will grow over time, but were not detected at the time of surgery.
+Fibroids do not grow back; however, it is not the end of fibroids entirely in some cases.
+Theoretically, there could be tiny ones that will grow over time but were not detected at the surgery.

 Sometimes, myomectomy is accompanied by morcellation, a procedure that breaks fibroids into smaller pieces before they are removed.

-It is recommended against this practice, especially for women who are near or at menopause, in case there is an undiagnosed cancerous tumor.
+It is recommended against this practice, especially for women near or at menopause, if there is an undiagnosed cancerous tumor.
 If a cancerous tumor breaks into small pieces, it could spread.

 A hysterectomy, or surgery to remove the uterus, used to be the only treatment for uterine fibroids.
 Fibroids remain the most common reason for a hysterectomy, and the procedure remains the only way to be 100% sure that fibroids will not return.

-Nowadays, it is usually reserved for women with very large uterine fibroids and very severe hemorrhages that are approaching or postmenopausal.
-However, it may be the preferred treatment method in some patients.
+It is usually reserved for women with substantial uterine fibroids and very severe hemorrhages approaching or postmenopausal.
+However, it may be the preferred treatment method for some patients.

 If a woman has a family history of ovarian cancer or endometrial cancer, she may not be the best person to undergo a uterine preservation procedure.

-Doctors may choose to remove only the uterus, part of the uterus, or also the ovaries and fallopian tubes.
+Doctors may remove only the uterus, part of the uterus, or the ovaries and fallopian tubes.
 Removing the uterus means you can not have children.
 Removing the ovaries means that you will go to menopause.

-There are different ways to perform a hysterectomy, doctors can insert an instrument and remove the uterus through the vagina, make small incisions in the abdomen or make important cuts in the abdomen, as well as a cesarean section.
+There are different ways to perform a hysterectomy; doctors can insert an instrument and remove the uterus through the vagina, make small incisions in the abdomen, or make basic cuts in the stomach and a cesarean section.